Choosing a Site

-A deep, rich, well drained sandy loam is ideal for strawberry production.
+A deep, rich, well drained, sandy loam is ideal for strawberry production.
 A slight to medium acid soil is best.
-Due to strawberry’s high water requirement, the soil needs to have plenty of organic matter to help hold moisture for growing plants.
+Due to strawberries’ high water requirements, the soil needs to have plenty of organic matter to help hold moisture for growing plants.
 It is wise to amend the soil with compost prior to planting.

 It is important to plant as early as possible in the spring.
 Snow or light frosts will not hurt the plants.
-Plants should be planted in rows 12”-18” wide.
-Plants should be planted 12”-18” apart.
+Plants should be planted in rows 12-18 inches wide.
+Plants should be planted 12-18 inches apart.
 Set plants with roots straight down.
 Care should be taken so that the plants are set with the crowns level with the top of the ground.
 This is very important to the strawberry’s survival and overall health.
-Through out the season avoid covering either old or new crowns with soil while hoeing, weeding, or cultivating.
+Throughout the season, avoid covering either old or new crowns with soil while hoeing, weeding, or cultivating.
 Be sure to water the plants well after planting.

 To keep your plants healthy and productive over the years, follow these few steps:

-Rototill to narrow that row width to 12”-18”.
-Remove excess plants to leave 3-5 around each plant.
+- Rototill to narrow row width to 12-18 inches.
+Remove excess plants to leave 3-5 inches around each plant

-Maintain adequate moisture throughout the remainder of the growing season.
+- Maintain adequate moisture throughout the growing season.

-Mulch in November when plants start to go dormant.
+- Mulch in November when plants start to go dormant.
 This will help with fluctuating temperatures.
-When you need any supplies for how to grow strawberries, visit us at our Portland Nursery and Garden Center!